thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 ## Usage

-To enable the audit log for an instance, create a proxy for the class by calling the `AuditProxy.Create<>()` method.
+To enable the audit log for an instance of a class, create a proxy for the class by calling the `AuditProxy.Create<>()` method.

 This will return a proxied _audit-enabled_ instance of the class that you should use in order to generate logs.